peterdtitan/peterdtitan/README.md

 ![line](./img/line.gif)

-## I'm a Developer, Sustainable Tech Advocate, and Teacher!!
+## I'm a Full-Stack Developer 😄😄

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Ruby x Ruby on Rails.
-- 👯 I’m looking to collaborate with other software developers
+- 👯 I’m looking to collaborate with other software developers.
-- 🥅 2023 Goals: Learn more about web3
+- 🥅 2023 Goals: Learn more about web3 and contribute to open source.
 - ⚡ Fun fact: I love playing football and the guitar 😻

 ![line](./img/line.gif)